-Women's Hair: Should be neatly combed or styled.
-No shaved heads.
-Neat bows, barrettes, headbands, and "scrunchies" that are free of distractions and logos are permissible.
-Hair should not be arranged or colored so as to draw undue attention to the student.
-Hair must be natural looking and conservative in its color (no bleaching or unnatural streaking/highlighting, no deep/bright reds or oranges, no artificial jet-black coloring, and no unnatural colors).
-Any artificial changes in hair color during the school year are unacceptable.
+Girls' Hair: Hair should be neatly combed or styled.
+Neat small bows, barrettes, headbands, and hair ties are permissible so long as they coordinate with the uniform.
+Hair must be natural looking and conservative in its color and cut (no bleaching or unnatural streaking/highlighting, no artificial jet black coloring, and no unnatural colors).
+Accommodations for religious reasons are permitted.

-Women's Headwear: Hats, bandanas, and sunglasses will not be permitted indoors and must be stored in student lockers.
+Girls' Headwear: Hats, bandanas, and sunglasses will not be permitted indoors and must be stored in student lockers.
+Accomodations for religious reasons are permitted.